When I was in 7th grade I edited my very first movie.

 We’re fortunate to live in a time where it has quite literally, never been easier to do anything we want.

 Want to become a photographer?
-Your phone has fantastic camera built into it.
+Your phone has a fantastic camera built into it.

 Want to make movies?
 YouTube is a platform that lets you upload your video for free for billions to watch.